geocommons/geocoder/doc/lookup.rst

       element of the address query and the corresponding element in the candidate.
 Score one minus the scaled distance, which yields a fraction of a point.
    #.
-Score one point if the starting range number matches the parity of the
+Score one point if the parity of starting range number matches the parity
-      queried address number.
+      of the queried address number.
    #.
 Note that the maximum possible score is equal to the number of provided
       elements in the address query.
-Divide the score against the maximum possible.
+Divide the score by the maximum possible.
       This is the confidence value of the candidate.

 #.
-Sort the candidate address range records by confidence.
-Retain only the
+Sort the candidate address records by confidence.
+Retain only the records
-   records that share the highest confidence as candidates.
+   that share the highest confidence as candidates.

 #.
-Fetch all of the edges matching the remaining the candidate address ranges.
+Fetch all of the edges matching the remaining the candidate address records.

 #.
-For each remaining candidate range:
+For each remaining candidate records:

    a.
 Fetch all of the ranges for the edge ID of the candidate, sorted by
       starting number.